vedph/gve-doc/index.md

 The software solution is designed for containerization and distributed in Docker images.
 So, it can be easily run off the shelf both in a web server and in a local machine, whatever its platform (Unix, MacOS, Windows).

-Data produced by the editor can be represented with JSON data, or even plain text, and is stored in a standard document-based database (MongoDB), leveraging the power of the full-fledged [Cadmus content creation framework](https://vedph.github.io/cadmus-doc/).
+Data produced by the editor can be represented with JSON data, or even plain text, and is stored in a standard document-based database (MongoDB), leveraging the power of the full-fledged [Cadmus content creation framework](https://vedph.github.io/cadmus-doc/), even if the model is completely independent from it.